CAAF and carya Residency

 The Residency Workshops will be focused on working with Older Adults and providing individuals with new or opportunity to strengthen existing skillsets.
 Workshops should be accessible to folks of a variety of skillsets and abilities

 All artists selected for the CAAF Residency are expected to undertake this opportunity professionally, respecting the studio space and their neighbours while acting as a representative of carya and CAAF.
-The residencies will be in 3 month blocks beginning October 2021.
+The residencies will be in 3 month blocks beginning October 1, 2022.
 Chosen Artists will be notified early September and will receive $800 per month during the three month term.

 Email email@example.com with questions.